benedict-96/Cemracs2023/paper/src/volume_preserving_feed_forward.md

-# Volume-Preserving Feedforward Neural Networks
+# Volume-preserving feedforward neural networks

 As a first step to construct a *structure-preserving transformer* we replace the ResNet in the transformer with a feedforward neural network that is volume-preserving.
 The *volume-preseving feedforward layers* here are inspired by the linear and activation modules from [jin2020sympnets](@cite).
 Here our key ingredients are upper-triangular matrices ``U`` and lower-triangular matrices ``L`` for whose components we have that ``u_{ij} = 0`` if ``i \geq j`` and ``l_{ij} = 0`` if ``i \leq j``.